-The two NICUs are part of the Canadian Neonatal Network, whose members can measure their services against those of other tertiary care units across Canada.
+The NICU is part of the Canadian Neonatal Network, whose members can measure their services against those of other tertiary care units across Canada.
 Its mission is to be a network of researchers who conduct leading multidisciplinary, collaborative research dedicated to the improvement of neonatal-prenatal health in Canada and internationally.

 Click here to consult a list of our most recent publications.

-Other research activities taking place in the two units include:
+Other research activities taking place in the unit include: